JusLafo/juslafo/README.md

 # Hey there! 👋

-My name is Justin Laforce, and I'm a software developer always looking to improve!
+My name is Justin Laforce, and I'm a junior software developer that's looking to kickstart his career!
+Feel free to take a look at some of my work!

 ## About Me